numberly/flask-stupe/docs/source/objectid.rst

 JSON
 ====

-ObjectIds in JSON response will be coerced to string automaticaly.
+Any ObjectIds a in JSON response will be coerced to string automaticaly.

 Marshmallow field
 =================